 Thank you to all the PAs who dedicate themselves to improving patient care!
 Send us your #PAWeek pictures or stories across all of TeamHealth’s social media channels!

 Are you an APC interested in providing the highest quality patient care?
-Explore our opportunity available in North Carolina!
+Explore our open opportunities!